-The Delta del Orinoco Biosphere Reserve is one of the eight natural regions of Venezuela and is characterized by great biological diversity.
+The Delta del Orinoco Biosphere Reserve is characterized by great biological diversity.
 The delta includes large areas of permanent wetlands as well as seasonally flooded freshwater swamp forests which provide habitat for a number of endangered and endemic species.

 The Delta del Orinoco Biosphere Reserve encompasses 1,125,000 ha (2,780,000 acres) including the protected areas, the buffer and transition areas, which represents about 31% of Delta Amacuro State total surface.